 We offer in-school song workshops led by Aboriginal performers.
 After follow-up rehearsals in the classroom, the songs may be performed at school assemblies.

-Talented Aboriginal presenters, confident in their culture, conduct the workshops in pairs, supported by choir members.
+Talented Aboriginal presenters, confident in their culture, conduct the workshops, supported by choir members.
 The presenters love being able to deliver Noongar Language to the younger generations in a fun and exciting way and feedback from teachers has been fantastic.

 KOORLONG WORKSHOPS (workshops for children)

-ABORIGINAL SONGS for Schools and Communities.
-Most of the 18 songs are written by contemporary Noongar songwriters, including many in language.
+Repertoire for the workshops can be found in the Madjitil Moorna Songbooks, ABORIGINAL SONGS for Schools and Communities Volumes 1 and 2.
+Of the 31 songs in total, most are written by contemporary Noongar songwriters, including many in language.

 Kwobadak (beautiful) Noongar songs are taught by rote.
 Songs and group sizes are chosen in discussion with teachers, to suit the age-group of students.